The winner is born a winner!

 - Naruto spent some time early on trying to avert this by emphasizing that just because you're a Born Winner doesn't mean you're all that special and anyone can reach your level with a bit of gumption and elbow grease.
 This was quickly thrown to the wayside as the main character and nearly every other character of any significance became stronger and stronger by virtue of the legacies that were passed down to them (in Naruto's case, no less than three ultra-powerful legacies, on top of the all-powerful demon sealed inside of him) leaving everyone who isn't a Person Shaped Can o' Evil or named Uchiha far behind in the dust.

-- One Piece - Being the son of Gold Roger Ace was incredibly strong, even awakening Conqueror's Haki as a child.
+- One Piece - Being the son of the Pirate King, Gol D. Roger, Ace was incredibly strong, even awakening Conqueror's Haki as a child.
 It was this potential that lead to his execution.

 - Pokémon - Ash Ketchum is involved with many prophetic legends.